What Is a Triaxial Test? | Different Types of Triaxial Test

 - Triaxial shear test procedure

-- The types of triaxial test
+- 3 types of triaxial test

-- How triaxial test results are used
+- The application of the triaxial test results

 - Triaxial testing of geogrid-stabilised materials

-Tensar offers a range of design solutions such as geogrids that stabilise soils and granular fill, delivering carbon and cost savings on your next construction project.
+Tensar offers a range of design solutions, such as geogrids that stabilise soils and granular fill, delivering carbon and cost savings on your next construction project.
 Get in touch to discover how we can help you.

 What is a triaxial test?

 In geotechnical engineering, triaxial tests provide design engineers with the data they need to calculate the effects of certain loads on their projects.
-By determining the shear strength of a soil or rock sample, we can work out how the ground beneath a foundation or embankment will respond to different loads – and the conditions under which it will experience shear failure.
+By determining the shear strength of a soil or rock sample, we can work out how the ground beneath a foundation or embankment will respond to different loads and the conditions under which it will experience shear failure.

 For this reason, triaxial shear tests have a wide range of applications in the design of:

-- Walls and slopes
+- Walls and slopes retaining system

 - Embankments